Roupa-Livre/roupa-livre-ionic/www/lib/ng-token-auth/README.md

 **Note**: You can customize the auth headers however you like.
 [Read more](#using-alternate-header-formats).

+# iOS

+ * localStoage may not writable in Private Browsing mode.
+You may wish to configure `storage` to use a generic object store or temporary cookie store.
+See also: [Frustration](https://spin.atomicobject.com/2013/01/23/ios-private-browsing-localstorage/)

 # Internet Explorer

 Internet Explorer (8, 9, 10, & 11) present the following obstacles: